petebunting/Sfm/README.rst

 .. code-block:: bash

-   PPX.sh
+   Drone.sh -help

 Thanks
 ~~~~~~~~~~~~~~~~~

-Thanks to devs and contributors at MicMac and it's forum, particularly L.Girod whose work forms the basis of the workflow scripts here
+Thanks to devs and contributors at MicMac and it's forum, particularly L.Girod whose work inspired the basis of the shell scripts and pymicmac from which the tiling function was derived